Recompiling with ServBay

 SERVBAY_BUILD_SRC_DIR=${SERVBAY_BUILD_DIR}/src

-# OpenSSL version info
+# OpenSSL info

 OPENSSL_SELECTED_VERSION="3.2"